 knok - Telemedicine App and Video Consultations

-Cannot do face-to-face consultations? knok is a telemedicine app that can help with video calls.
+Cannot do face-to-face consultations either because of the covid-19 pandemic or due to accessibility? knok is a telemedicine app that can help with video calls, transforming your mobile phone or tablet into a virtual care tool.
 An easy way to be a doctor on demand.

 A strong side of this application is that the patient does not need to install it.
 Everything you need is a device connected to the internet and with a browser.